Npvivek/PDF-QA-Chatbot/README.md

 ---

-## Installation
+## Setup

-1. Clone the repository:
+1. Open the `lcpdf.ipynb` notebook in [Google Colab](https://colab.research.google.com/).

-2. Add your GroqLLM API key:
+2. Run the cells sequentially to set up the environment and execute the assistant.

-   Replace `groq_api_key` with your own key in the `GroqLLM` class.
+No additional setup or installations are needed beyond running the notebook.

 ---